Blazor WebAssembly - Display a list of items

 Running the Blazor Example Locally

-- Download or clone the tutorial project code from https://github.com/cornflourblue/blazor-webassembly-display-list-of-items
+1. Download or clone the tutorial project code from https://github.com/cornflourblue/blazor-webassembly-display-list-of-items

-from the command line in the project root folder (where the BlazorApp.csproj file is located) - Open a new browser tab and navigate to the URL
+2. Start the app by running dotnet run from the command line in the project root folder (where the BlazorApp.csproj file is located)

-NOTE: To enable hot reloading during development so the app automatically restarts when a file is changed, start the app with the command dotnet watch run
+NOTE: To enable hot reloading during development so the app automatically restarts when a file is changed, start the app with the command dotnet watch run.

 Need Some Blazor Help?

-Search fiverr to find help quickly from experienced Blazor developers.
+Search fiverr for freelance Blazor developers.